 About My Visit

-After writing a few blog posts on the Spiti Valley road trip itinerary last year, one question I repeatedly get from the readers was “how commercialized Spiti Valley is.”
+After writing a few blog posts on the Spiti Valley road trip itinerary last year, one question I repeatedly got from the readers was “how commercialized Spiti Valley is.”
 And innocently, I always answered, “not at all”.
 Spiti Valley is certainly an offbeat place to travel in the Himalayas.
 But there is no denying the fact that it is getting crowded every day.

-So if you’re looking for a real offbeat motorcycle trail in the Himalaya, where should you go to?
+So if you’re looking for a real offbeat motorcycle trail in the Himalayas, where should you go to?
 My answer: Jammu to Killar.
 Follow this 7-day itinerary and you will explore some of the most untapped regions in the Himalayas.

-My trip to this place happened on a media invite by J&K tourism, with 60 plus riders from across the country.
-Our route-map took us to exactly what the expedition title promised, “exploration of unseen places,” as we slowly made our way, over a 7-day riding period, from Jammu to Killar, and back, bypassing some of the highlighted valleys and unspoken towns.
+My trip to this place happened on a media invite by J&K tourism, with 60-plus riders from across the country.
+Our route map took us to exactly what the expedition title promised, “exploration of unseen places,” as we slowly made our way, over a 7-day riding period, from Jammu to Killar, and back, bypassing some of the highlighted valleys and unspoken towns.

 I won’t say that all the places we stayed at and all the routes we followed, were deserted.
-Patnitop, Basholi and even Gulabgarh (a popular pilgrim site) were pretty common among tourists of different taste, but towns like Bhaderwah and Sarthal made it up to us.
+Patnitop, Basholi and even Gulabgarh (a popular pilgrim site) were pretty common among tourists of different tastes, but towns like Bhaderwah and Sarthal made it up to us.
 Roads connecting both the towns, moreover the entire Basholi-Sarthal to Bhaderwah to Sansari to Patnitop route were absolutely unseen, particularly among the motorcycle community in India.

 So let’s discuss the entire 7 days Jammu to Killar road trip itinerary one day at a time…